Talk with Irish retail legend Feargal Quinn

-In its heyday during the 80s and 90s, Superquinn was a Mecca for retailers world-wide.
+In its heyday during the 1980's and early 1990's, Superquinn was a Mecca for retailers world-wide.
 Quinn even forced suppliers to negotiate with him on the shop floor and got shop staff speeding around on roller-skates.

 When he ran his own show, Feargal Quinn only ever gave interviews in his stores.
 "This is where I belong; this is where I should be – with my customers."